Strongly $\phi$-flat modules, strongly nonnil-injective modules and their homological dimensions

 \centerline { \bf Abstract}

 \leftskip10truemm \rightskip10truemm

 In this paper, we first introduce and study the notions of strongly $\phi$-flat modules and strongly nonnil-injective modules.
-And then, we investigate the homology dimensions of modules and rings in terms of these two notions.
-Finally we give a new homological characterizations of $\phi$-Dedekind rings and $\phi$-\Prufer\ rings. \vbox to 0.3cm{}\\ {\it Key Words:} strongly $\phi$-flat module; strongly nonnil-injective module; $\phi$-weak global dimension; $\phi$-global dimension.\\ {\it 2020 Mathematics Subject Classification:} 13D05.
+And then, we investigate the homological dimensions of modules and rings in terms of these two notions.
+Finally we give some new homological characterizations of $\phi$-Dedekind rings and $\phi$-\Prufer\ rings. \vbox to 0.3cm{}\\ {\it Key Words:} strongly $\phi$-flat module; strongly nonnil-injective module; $\phi$-weak global dimension; $\phi$-global dimension.\\ {\it 2020 Mathematics Subject Classification:} 13D05.

 \leftskip0truemm \rightskip0truemm